openvinotoolkit/open_model_zoo/demos/super_resolution_demo/README.md

 ## How It Works

 On the start-up, the application reads command-line parameters and loads the specified network.
-After that, the application reads a input image and performs upscale using super resolution model.
+After that, the application reads an input image and performs upscale using super resolution model.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).